-- a) The conditions as seen by the student, offering a rationale for meeting grounds for an appeal, and any other supporting documentation relevant to the grounds for an appeal. - b) Documents of support (e.g., examinations, tests, papers, syllabi, evaluations, or any other documents relevant to the appeal). - c) All written decisions of individual faculty/administrators that are available to the student or in the student's possession.
+- a) The conditions as seen by the student, offering a rationale for meeting grounds for an appeal, and any other supporting documentation (e.g. papers, syllabi, evaluations, or any other documents) relevant to an appeal or grounds for an appeal. - b) All written decisions of individual faculty/administrators that are available to the student or in the student's possession.

 Step 1.
-The Office of Student Services will present a non-dismissal issue to the

-Undergraduate Academic Standing and Admissions Committee (UGASAC).
+The Office of Student Services will present a non-dismissal issue to the Undergraduate Academic Standing and Admissions Committee (UGASAC).
 UGASAC will review the circumstances for non-dismissal; confer with the appropriate faculty, administrators, and other appropriate individuals as necessary in making its recommendation to the Associate Dean.
 The student will be allowed to provide any information or documentation to UGASAC.
 In the process of making its recommendation, the Committee may request that: